Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Results

 \subsubsection{Implementation of 3D Environment.}

-In 3D simulations, the HOUND quadruped robot was employed~\citep{2022_Shin_HOUND}.
-Throughout all simulations, we fixed the relaxation variable $\rho$ at a value of $2.0$ for HOUND without additional adjustments.
+The HOUND quadruped robot was employed~\citep{2022_Shin_HOUND}.
+We fixed the relaxation variable $\rho$ at a value of $2.0$ for HOUND without additional adjustments for all simulations.
+Detailed weight settings can be found in Appendix~\hyperref[sec:appendixB]{B}.
 The entire 3D simulation process was facilitated by the RaiSim simulator~\citep{raisim}, with a 1 ms integration time step, devoid of control delays.
 For each MPC instance, the exact simulated state was taken as the initial state.